 In case you weren’t aware, Amazon places customer experience above everything else on its marketplace.
-Sellers that choose to do the same are more likely to be successful.
+As a result, sellers that choose to do the same are more likely to be successful.

-One thing that takes away from a positive customer experience is listings that are stuffed with keywords and are near impossible to gather meaningful information from.
-These listings mix and match every keyword they can fit into their listing without worrying about providing the customer with clear product details.
+One thing that takes away from a positive customer experience is listings stuffed with keywords and are nearly impossible to gather meaningful information from.
+These listings mix and match every keyword they can fit into their listing without worrying about providing the customer with precise product details.